AdityaSinhasane/devTinder-/homework.md

 - IMP:Order of the Routes Matter a lot.
 - Install Postman App and make a workspace/collection > test API call
 - Write logic to handle GET, POST, PATCH, DELETE API calls and test them on Postman.
+- Explore routing and use of ?, +, (), * in the routes.
+- Use of regex in routes  /a/, /.*fly$/
+- Reading the query params in the routes
+- Reading the dynamic routes